haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

   distance name CA and resid 161, name CA and resid 132<br>
 </a>

 This creates five objects called dist01...dist05.
 You toggle them on and off in the right panel by clicking on them.
-Check for each the reported distance.
+Check the reported distance for each .

 <a class="prompt prompt-question">
-<b>Q1:</b> Can any of the cross-links be explained by in intramolecular contact?
+<b>Q1:</b> Can any of the cross-links be explained by an intramolecular contact?
 Or differently said, is any of those distances shorter than 10Å?
 </a>

-In case you do identify a crosslink that could be explained by an intramolecular contact (within the same monomer), exclude it from all steps in the remaining of this tutorial.
+In case you do identify a crosslink that could be explained by an intramolecular contact (within the same monomer), exclude it from all steps in the remaining part of this tutorial.

 <hr>
 ## Visualizing the accessible interaction space with DisVis